ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode62](images/xchaincode/xchaincode62.png)

-**5.** Notice the breakpoint is still there in `papercontract.js` from section 6.
+**5.** Notice the breakpoint is still there in `papercontract.js` from Section 6.
 Let's remove it by clicking on the red dot or placing your cursor on that line and hitting F9.
 After this step you should not see any breakpoints.

 Note: *If* for whatever reason, you have exited the debug session, you can always bring it back by clicking on the green arrow button in the `DEBUG` toolbar or by clicking on the blue bar at the bottom of VSCode that says `Launch Smart Contract`:

 ![VSCode-xchaincode-launch-debug](images/xchaincode/xchaincode-launch-debug.png)

-**6.** Becase we made updates to the smart contract we will need to upgrade the smart contract in order for the modifications to take affect against the local Fabric network.
+**6.** Because we made updates to the smart contract we will need to upgrade the smart contract in order for the modifications to take effect against the local Fabric network.
 With the integrated IBM Blockchain Platform Debugger you can do everything from one screen and without exiting the current debug session.
 Click the blue IBM Blockchain Platform button in the debug toolbar to reveal the debug command list.

 ![VSCode-xchaincode47](images/xchaincode/xchaincode47.png)